 - Access to historical trading data

-For instance, you will need a few years’ worth of historical data for a long-term trading strategy, whereas a couple of weeks or months of historical data will suffice for the short-term trading strategy.
+For instance, you will need a few years of historical data for a long-term trading strategy, whereas a couple of weeks or months of historical data will suffice for a short-term trading strategy.

 7 Steps to Backtest Your Trading Strategy